cyrus0729/pass-the-map/README.md

 # pass the map
 	originally started by lirachonyr, organized by aletris to prevent it from devolving into chaos <br/>
 	if you wanna get into the queue to map ask me or any contributors <br/>
 	if you wanna be a contributor to accept submissions ask me <br/>
 	try your best to make a pull request instead of having to ping me on discord <br/>
 	(if you don't know how to make a pull request then just ping me on discord) <br/>
 	we're running on the honor system here don't make every room unplayable <br/>

+# also can somebody make the audio my fmod's cursed

 ## currently editing
-    tart <br/>
+	megarion <br/>
 ## line
-  megarion <br/>
 	goldenfaf <br/>
-  r_pink47
+	r_pink47 <br/>
+	poorlydrawncactus

 ## indeterminate (didnt seem to do anything at all)
 	yakaki <br/>

+# CREDITS
+	## room makers
+		aletris
+		lirachonyr
+		helloffame
+		pushtak
+		andytampan
+		Daorex
+		obvi.
+		anthony28531
+	## organizers
+		aletris
+		lirachonyr
+	## misc.
+		tart (overworld)
+		aletris (icon)